Essoen/socketchat/README.md

 Now run `npm start` and reach the app on `localhost:3000`.

 ### Run with Docker
-Run with `docker run -t essoen/socketchat npm start`.
+Run with `docker run essoen/socketchat npm start`.

 ## API
 Some documentation for the communcation between the client and the server: